KVGandikota/KVGandikota.github.io/_publications/2023_text_SR.md

 ## Abstract

->  In this work, we propose for the first time a zeroshot approach for flexible open domain extreme super-resolution of images which allows users to interactively explore plausible solutions by using language prompts.
+>  In this work, we propose for the first time a zero-shot approach for flexible open domain extreme super-resolution of images which allows users to interactively explore plausible solutions by using language prompts.
 Our approach exploits a recent diffusion based text-to-image (T2I) generative model.
 We modify the generative process of the T2I diffusion model to analytically enforce data consistency of the solution and explore diverse contents of null-space using text guidance.
 Our approach results in diverse solutions which are simultaneously consistent with input text and the low resolution images.

 ## Resources